 Prosecco & Petals

 Before hitting the shops and diving straight into trying on any dress, it is a great idea to understand what wedding dress styles will flatter your figure.
 Read on for a condensed guide to wedding dress styles, silhouettes and necklines and honest advice about what figures that they flatter most.

-When trying this style, ask to try it on with a single hoop or mermaid underskirt.
-These will make the dress feel slightly less comfortable initially but will make the shape of the dress stand out.
+When trying on a mermaid wedding dress, do ask to try it on with a single hooped underskirt.
+This petticoat may make the dress initially feel slightly less comfortable, but it will ensure you can see the iconic silhouette at its best.

-As these dresses can be made from thinner fabric, it can be worth checking that the silhouette of your legs and figure cannot be seen in different lights.
-Do also try this style on with an underskirt to get the full flare effect.
+As these dresses can be made from delicate fabrics, it can be worth checking that the skirt does not become see-through in strong lighting.
+To avoid this, it is recommended to try this style on with an underskirt to get the full flare effect.